Speak to a local memory care advisor 24/7: (888) 595-9951

 Dawson Springs Health And Rehabilitation Center

-Dawson Springs Health And Rehabilitation Center excels at providing memory care services in Hopkins county, Kentucky.
-Dawson Springs Health And Rehabilitation Center provides luxury amenities that include medication administration and storage, a homey design that facilitates friendships and assuring proper meal intake to any seniors who reside in Springs, KY and nearby areas.
-Dawson Springs Health And Rehabilitation Center is situated at 213 Water Street, 42408 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.
+Dawson Springs Health And Rehabilitation Center is known for providing dementia care services in Hopkins county, Kentucky.
+Dawson Springs Health And Rehabilitation Center offers luxury amenities that include encouraged family participation, emergency call response system and puzzles and other memory care activities to any seniors who reside in Springs, KY and nearby areas.
+Dawson Springs Health And Rehabilitation Center is located at 213 Water Street, 42408 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.

 Outwood Icf/iid